ljgreenhill/ljgreenhill.github.io/_posts/2022-01-01-additional-appendices.md

 ### Lauren
 * Worked on initial state machine design and created diagram
-* Wrote code to generate and detect beeps
+* Wrote code to generate and detect clicks
 * Debugged code and wiring to move motors backwards
 * Forked website template and structured pages